Ronald Koeman: International career

-Koeman went on to represent his nation at the 1990 and 1994 World Cups, as well as Euro 1992, and picked up a total of 78 caps for the Netherlands, scoring 14 goals.
+Koeman went on to represent his nation at the 1990 and 1994 World Cups, as well as UEFA Euro 1992, and picked up a total of 78 caps for the Netherlands, scoring 14 goals.

 Managerial career

 Early years

 Having retired as a player after his stint with Feyenoord, Koeman became a member of the Netherlands international coaching staff of Guus Hiddink during the 1998 World Cup along with Johan Neeskens and Frank Rijkaard.
 After the tournament, he was appointed the assistant coach of Barcelona, and in 2000, he was handed his first managerial job as the head coach of Vitesse, where he led the team to a UEFA Cup spot in his only season.

 Ajax

 Koeman was appointed the manager of Ajax in 2001.
 He won a domestic double in 2001–02.
 Despite regaining the title in 2003–04, Ajax had fallen eight points behind rivals PSV in the Eredivisie.
 This situation, coupled with Ajax being knocked out of the UEFA Cup by Auxerre, 3–2 on aggregate, led Koeman to resign the following day on 25 February 2005.
 During Koeman's spell at Ajax, a young Zlatan Ibrahimovic started his rise to international fame, and Wesley Sneijder and Rafael van der Vaart made their debut.